For researchers

 Comparison

-A useful saved-post workflow needs to handle real behavior: impulse saves, scattered platforms, broken previews, future search, and selective sharing.
+A useful saved-post workflow needs to handle real behavior: impulse saves, scattered platforms, broken previews, future use, and selective sharing.

 MethodUseful forWhere it breaks

-Native savesQuick source captureNo unified research library
+Native savesQuick source captureNo unified research workspace

 Citation managersStrong for formal sourcesOften clunky for social posts and live feeds